Victor Martins: 2018

 After driving for them during post-season testing, Martins signed to race with the R-ace GP outfit for the 2018 Formula Renault Eurocup.
 Martins took his first Eurocup win during the midpoint of the season at the Red Bull Ring, and later another at Spa-Francorchamps.
 Overall, he claimed two pole positions and six podiums, which placed him fifth in the overall standings.
 Martins also contested the NEC championship, claiming his maiden Formula Renault victory at Monza.
-Following the third round however, Martins was inellgible for points, which ranked him sixth.
+Following the third round however, Martins was ineligible for points, which ranked him sixth.

 2019

-Martins returned for the 2019 championship, switching to MP Motorsport, which had carried Martins' fellow Renault junior Christian Lundgaard to second in the championship the previous year.
+Martins returned for the 2019 championship, switching to MP Motorsport, which had carried Martins's fellow Renault junior Christian Lundgaard to second in the championship the previous year.
 Before the season, he participated in the final round of the 2019 Asian F3 Winter Series.
 Martins had an average start to the first half of the season, scoring only one win but was level with leader Oscar Piastri at the halfway mark.
 Martins recorded five wins in the last four rounds and finished runner-up to Piastri, with 7.5 points splitting the pair at the end of the year.
 Martins won six races, achieving 14 podiums throughout the year, three more than rival Piastri.
 In an article by Motorsport.com, Martins was ranked ninth of the top 20 junior single-seater drivers of 2019.

 2020

 Martins moved to ART Grand Prix for the 2020 season of the championship, partnering Grégoire Saucy and rookie Paul Aron.
 Martins took his first two victories during the Nürburgring round, hauling himself into title contention.
 There would be more success to come, with four wins coming from the next six races.
 Martins won one more race in Imola.
-In a hard-fought battle with Brazilian Caio Collet Martins came out on top, after a total of seven victories and a nine race long podium streak during the middle of the season, ending up 44 points ahead of Collet.
+In a hard-fought battle with Brazilian Caio Collet, Martins came out on top.
+After a total of seven victories and a nine race-long podium streak during the middle of the season, he ended up 44 points ahead of Collet.